-Graeme, through his private equity firm Roustan Capital, is well known for pursuing high profile global brands and iconic acquisitions including leading a group to acquire Bauer from Nike for $200 million dollars.
+Graeme, through his private equity firm Roustan Capital, is well known for pursuing high profile global brands and iconic acquisitions including leading a group to acquire Bauer from Nike for $200-million.

-As Chairman, Graeme led Bauer's Board in the acquisition of Mission-Itech Hockey, Cascade, the leading manufacturer of lacrosse helmets, Maverik Lacrosse, Combat Baseball and Inaria.
-In 2011, Graeme led the Board as Bauer completed its IPO on the Toronto Stock Exchange with a value approaching $400 million dollars and its worldwide market share of over fifty percent of hockey equipment sales.
+As chairman, Graeme led Bauer's Board in the acquisition of Mission-Itech Hockey, Cascade, the leading manufacturer of lacrosse helmets, Maverik Lacrosse, Combat Baseball and Inaria.
+In 2011, Graeme led the board as Bauer completed its IPO on the Toronto Stock Exchange with a value approaching $400-million and its worldwide market share of over 50 per cent of hockey equipment sales.

-Born in Sherbrooke, Quebec, Graeme grew up in Montreal where he played hockey from the age of three and continues playing today.
-Graeme is a FAA licensed pilot and is currently enrolled in the Institute of Corporate Directors, Directors Education Program at the University of Toronto.
+Born in Sherbrooke, Que., Graeme grew up in Montreal where he played hockey from the age of three and continues playing today.
+Graeme is an FAA licensed pilot and is currently enrolled in the Institute of Corporate Directors, Directors Education Program at the University of Toronto.